jmcnamara/XlsxWriter/dev/docs/source/working_with_charts.rst

 .. image:: _images/chart_trendline3.png
    :scale: 75 %

-Trendlines cannot be added to series in a stacked chart or pie chart, radar chart or (when implemented) to 3D, surface, or doughnut charts.
+Trendlines cannot be added to series in a stacked chart or pie chart, doughnut chart, radar chart or (when implemented) to 3D or surface charts.

 .. _chart_series_option_error_bars: